1. The illness I live with is: Multiple sclerosis, the house guest that ends up on your doorstep, invites himself in and never leaves again.

 4. The biggest adjustment I’ve had to make is: Adapting to a permanently sedentary lifestyle, learning to pace myself and learning to say “no” to people when I cannot do everything they want me to do.

-5. Most people assume: that, according to their belief system, when I’m joking around, it means that I am not ill at all.
-The truth is that I learned to hide my symptoms pretty well, even when I am in quite a bit of pain every single day (no point in dragging everyone down with me, right?)
+5. Most people assume: that, since I love laughing and being “the one that will have you in stitches in no time”, I am always feeling great.
+In their belief system, being ill automatically means being depressed all the time so if I’m joking around, it means that I am not ill at all in their own eyes.
+I learned to hide my symptoms pretty well even when I am in quite a bit of pain every single day (no point in dragging everyone down with me, right?)

-6. The hardest part about mornings are: waking up and in that split second that follows, realising that sleeping once again did not take away that wretched pain and/or fatigue.
+6. The hardest part about mornings are: waking up and in that split second that follows, realising that sleeping once again did not take away that wretched fatigue.

 7. My favourite medical TV show is: House, for sure.
 Because of all my years of being unwell, I can often pinpoint illnesses that match symptoms mentioned by its actors.

-8. A gadget I couldn’t live without is: Laptop.
-Tablet.
+8. A gadget I couldn’t live without is: Laptop: Internet, writing, Facebook, reading, learning, Skype… what would I be without it?

 9. The hardest part about nights are: Falling asleep way before others always do.
 Knowing my lifespan during the day is much shorter than that of others, is sometimes hard to swallow, but not trying to beat myself up over it is key.
 Also, waking up 3 or 4 times each night because of aches and pains is draining.
 A great morning is a great night is a great morning.